Bonaire: Radio

 Trans World Radio (TWR) first established its AM broadcasting site on the island of Bonaire in 1964 to broadcast Christian programs into Latin America and the Caribbean.
 The programs were broadcast in Spanish, Dutch and English.
 TWR-Bonaire began their operation with three transmitters, including a Brown-Boveri medium wave transmitter (500 kW over 800 kHz) and two shortwave transmitters (200 kW and 50 kW); however, their license to operate the 500 kW transmitter was revoked in 1999 thereby restricting broadcast to 100 kW.
 The Brown-Boveri medium wave transmitter was sold and removed from the island.
 It was replaced with another medium wave transmitter (PJB3-AM).
 In 2012, TWR-Bonaire was permitted to increase its power from 100 kW to 450 kW but in order to do so, they had to raise 38 million euros (US$43,456,610.00).
 In 2016 they commissioned Kintronic Labs to build a four-mast, 231 m parallel-array directional antenna system.
 On January 31, 2018, they acquired a 450 kW Nautel Broadcast medium wave transmitter for US$3.8 million, and the name changed from Trans World Radio to Shine 800 AM.

 Radio Netherlands Worldwide operated a shortwave relay station at 12°12′48″N 68°19′23″W. Because of widespread availability of internet links providing higher audio quality and more flexibility, shortwave broadcasts by RNW-Bonaire were discontinued and at the end of October 2012, the radio station was closed and installations dismantled.

 Bonaire has two island radio stations that broadcast general information: Bon FM and Radiodifucion Boneriano.
-The language spoken for both is Papiamento.
+The language spoken for both is Papiamentu.

 Internet and newspapers

-There are several internet news sources including BES Reporter in English, Bonaire in Papiamento and Dutch, Bonaire Nieuws in Dutch, and Info Bonaire in English.
-The local newspapers, some of which are also available online, include The Bonaire Reporter in English, Extra and Boneriano in Papiamento, Bonaire Times in English, Spanish and Dutch, and two Dutch newspapers: Amigoe and Antilliaans Dagblad.
+There are several internet news sources including BES Reporter in English, Bonaire in Papiamentu and Dutch, Bonaire Nieuws in Dutch, and Info Bonaire in English.
+The local newspapers, some of which are also available online, include The Bonaire Reporter in English, Extra and Boneriano in Papiamentu, Bonaire Times in English, Spanish and Dutch, and two Dutch newspapers: Amigoe and Antilliaans Dagblad.

 Television

 Flamingo Television Bonaire B.V. offers cable programming and internet access via cable connection or fiber optics.
-Local and regional programming is offered in different languages including Papiamento, Spanish, Dutch and Chinese.
+Local and regional programming is offered in different languages including Papiamentu, Spanish, Dutch and Chinese.
 English channels are made available through the efforts of a unified group of cable companies comprising the Caribbean Cable Cooperative Ltd.

 Digital television programs and internet access are offered by Telbo N.V., a communication and media provider with an IP based infrastructure.
 They are the primary telephone service provider, and also offer various packages of high quality digital television programs with 130+ digital channels.

 Residents of Bonaire receive some of Venezuela's main national television channels, all primarily in Spanish.